Professional Development Areas To Optimize For Your Career Growth

 Leadership is a skill; the more you practice it, the better you get at it.

 Effective communication is the fundamental characteristics of great leaders.
-Communicating your ideas clearly and effectively plays a significant role in your professional development.
+Similarly, communicating your ideas clearly and effectively plays a significant role in your professional development.

 Various studies have found out that we spend 70 to 80 per cent of our waking hours in some form of communication.

-Having said this, I think you don’t need to rely on any research for this; instead, you can find out yourself by doing a quick self-audit to check how much time you spend using quickly:
+Having said this, I don’t think you need to rely on any research for this; instead, you can find out yourself by doing a quick self-audit to check how much time you spend on:

 - Social media